-Six working groups, each focused on a topic area, guided the development of the Plan.
-Members of the working groups represented a cross-section of over 60 Downtown stakeholders from both the public and private sectors, including City, DDA and DBA staff, business owners, residents, subject matter experts, developers and architects, community leaders, representatives from nonprofits and social service agencies, and more.
+Contributions from the working groups were an essential Six working groups, each focused on a topic area, guided the development of the Plan.
+Members of component of the Plan.
+Working group members helped the working groups represented a cross-section facilitate workshops, ensured all perspectives were of over 60 Downtown stakeholders from both the represented, provided content, reviewed the policy public and private sectors, including City, DDA and guidelines and edited the draft Plan document.
+Each DBA staff, business owners, residents, subject matter of the working group members invested significant experts, developers and architects, community leaders, representatives from nonprofits and social service time and energy. agencies, and more.
 This structure created an integrated dialogue that transcended organizational boundaries.